-The attorney for the child must have a caseload that allows the attorney to perform the full range of duties required by Welfare & Institutions Code section 317, subdivision (e), and California Rules of Court, rule 5.660, and to otherwise adequately counsel and represent each child.
+The attorney for the child/youth must have a caseload that allows the attorney to perform the full range of duties required by Welfare & Institutions Code section 317, subdivision (e), and California Rules of Court, rule 5.660, and to otherwise adequately counsel and represent each child/youth.

 The Dependency Legal Group of San Diego (DLGSD) is a nonprofit public benefit corporation formed for the sole purpose of providing legal representation to indigent families who come before the juvenile dependency court in San Diego County.
-There are four divisions of DLGSD - the Primary Parent Office, which represents the primary or offending parent, the Conflict Parent Office, which represents the second or noncustodial parent, the Minor's Counsel Office, which represents the child, and the Conflict Counsel Office, which represents additional parents and children, and accepts all conflict-of-interest appointments.
+There are three trial divisions of DLGSD: the Primary Parent Office, which represents the primary or offending parent; the Minors Counsel Office, which represents the child/youth; and the Conflicts Counsel Office, which represents additional parents and children, and accepts all conflict-of-interest appointments.
+DLGSD associates certified, competent counsel on an as-needed basis for assignment to cases in which the number of parties or conflicts exceeds the availability of staff attorneys.
+The Conflicts Counsel Office remains responsible for the administration of cases assigned to associate counsel.